Vitria-hub/Vitria/replit.md

 ## Authentication and Authorization

-Supabase Auth handles email/password and Google OAuth, supporting role-based authorization (`user`, `agency`, `admin`).
-It includes an OAuth Role Preservation System, a "OAuth Callback Session Cookie Fix," and a full password recovery flow.
+Supabase Auth handles email/password and Google OAuth, supporting role-based authorization (`user`, `agency`, `admin`). **Email verification is disabled** to ensure users can register and access the platform immediately without waiting for confirmation emails.
+The system includes an OAuth Role Preservation System, a "OAuth Callback Session Cookie Fix," and a full password recovery flow.
 New agencies undergo a manual approval process via an admin panel before becoming public.
 The system supports dual roles (client and agency) with optional profile creation.

 ## SEO